SFStefenon/OEDL-WBF/README.md

 ## Compute YOLOv8 in your machine

-The first step is to download the YOLOv8.
+The first step is to download YOLOv8.
 I recommend doing that from the official developer [Ultralytics](https://github.com/ultralytics/ultralytics).
 This version is based on PyTorch, and it is available for your machine or Google Colab.

-The second step in computing YOLO in your machine is to create the environment.
+The second step in computing YOLO on your machine is to create the environment.
 Follow the example of how to do it:

 ```
-# Enter in the folder of your project
+# Enter the folder of your project
 cd ~~~

 # Check the environments available